Research and reports

-Kevin Dowd leads the LGBT+ Network at Simply Business, and has previously worked on a range of inclusion programmes and campaigns, as well as inclusive design initiatives.
+Kevin Dowd has worked on a range of inclusion programmes and campaigns, as well as inclusive design initiatives.
 Here, he shares his advice on how businesses can create a more inclusive workplace for their employees.

-In February of this year, CIPD published a report about inclusion at work for LGBTQ+ people – the statistics make for tough reading.
+In February 2021, CIPD published a report about inclusion at work for LGBTQ+ people – the statistics made for tough reading.

-One in five LGBT+ people still experience discrimination during recruitment or promotion processes, and 40 per cent feel their organisation’s policies and procedures are inadequate.
+One in five LGBT+ people still experienced discrimination during recruitment or promotion processes, and 40 per cent felt their organisation’s policies and procedures were inadequate.

-As we reflect on the last year and celebrate Pride Month, it’s useful to consider how businesses can be more inclusive for their underrepresented communities in a way that goes beyond a tick box exercise, and promotes meaningful change.
+As we celebrate Pride Month, it’s useful to consider how businesses can be more inclusive for their underrepresented communities in a way that goes beyond a tick box exercise, and promotes meaningful change.